Last Updated on

 When you are adding your fertilizer to feed your hydrangeas don’t fertilize after August.
 You want to do it in the summer when the plants are blooming.
 During the fall hydrangea prepares for dormancy over winter and you don’t want to encourage new growth late on which will be damaged by frost.

 If you are using a chemical fertilizer be sure to follow the directions on the container.
 Adding too much fertilizer can be just as detrimental if not more detrimental than adding in adequate amounts of fertilizer.
 If you put too much in the soil the roots can dry out and the hydrangea can die.
 If you need to it’s better to err on the side of too little.
+Generally, only apply a small handful per plant and mix into the soil well.

 If you have very small plants that have just been planted in the ground it won’t take more than about ⅛ cup.
 When you are fertilizing your plants in a pot you want to make sure you don’t burn the roots so you want to apply less fertilizer comparatively and it’s probably better to use a slow-release fertilizer.

-By comparison a very large shrub can handle up to two or three cups as long as you spread it around the drip line of the branches and don’t put it directly under the trunk.
+By comparison, a very large shrub can handle up to two or three cups as long as you spread it around the drip line of the branches and don’t put it directly under the trunk.

 If you notice something is wrong with your plant, it looks wilted or sick, don’t turn to food/fertilizer.
 This is likely indicative of a bigger problem so try to address the root issues or disease before you toss fertilizer into the mix, figuratively speaking; this will only add stress to your plants.